ceteongvanness/Designing-and-Implementing-a-Data-Science-Solution-on-Azure/Lab01A.md

 5. Note the **Attached Compute** tab.
 This is where you could attach a virtual machine or Databricks cluster that exists outside of your workspace.

+## Task 4: Create Data Resources

+ Now that you have some compute resources that you can use to process data, you'll need a way to store and ingest the data to be processed.